-When requesting that your official transcripts be sent to AMCAS in support of your application, use the Transcript Request Form available from the Main Menu.
+When requesting that your official transcripts be sent to AMCAS in support of your application, use the Transcript Request Form button available on the Main Menu.
 AMCAS has difficulty matching applications to official transcripts that are not accompanied by the AMCAS Transcript Request Form.